 July 28, time and room TBA.
 Kourken Michaelian (Department of Philosophy).
 Title TBA.

 August 25, time and room TBA.
-Discussion of an article TBA.
+Harlene Hayne (Department of Psychology).
+Title TBA.